asror1/stock-alerter/README.md

 # Stock Alerter 🔔
 ### Feed
-- Started working on the MVC for stock information, which includes the chart and watchlist item
+- Combined components
+- Added a resize helper,still nneeds to be modified to fix resizing bugs.
+- Connect client with server to allow for data
-- Need to implement junit tests for the Stock classes
+- Use data to develop the Stock views
-- Considering moving tools package into resources package
 ### Updates
 - In the process of transfering prototype code onto remote repo, while improving on code readability and allowing for better